rossmacrae/tealium-llm-MAPI-demo/README.md

 cp .env.example .env
 ```
 ### 4. Start the MCP server & the front end
-To run the demo, we need to start the NCP server, and open the web UI in a browser.
-The following command will do both:
+To run the demo, we need to start the MCP server, and start up the local web server (for the web UI).
+The following command will do both.
+Run this from the same folder as above:
 ```
 npm run chatdemo
 ```
+You will see some logging in the terminal window to confirm that the servers are running.
+There will continue to be verbse logging throughout, most of which is redundant and will be cleaned up in a future release.

 ### 5. Open the chatbot UI
+You're ready to start demo'ing.
 Navigate to the demo chatbot UI at http://localhost:3000/.
 Enter your demo parameters depending on the context of the demo youre' doing:
 - MAPI URL for your chosen Tealium Profile
 - Collect API URL for your chosen Tealium profile
 - Trace ID (optional)